Asrakhalili/DailyReport/README.md

  # Asra's Report
  Date:
-1402/07/29
+1402/07/30
  # Overview and Abstract

  # Task Details
-7 videosof jq whatched and it was about getser,add remove,animation,demenetions
+5 videos (traversing) of jq whatched and two miniproject about accordion menu done

  # Challengs
-no challeng
+no challenge

  # Next steps
  finish jqueary and start css frame work in time